lowziwei/abaluck/README.md

 ###### 1pp Scripts
 * sample_merge8.py > import from truly new prescriptions and merge with +/-30 day window for possible NPIs.
 Exports frequency of unique phys id count and for each prescription events, number of unique phys id associated.
+* sample_merge9.py > same as sample_merge8.py but creates flexible time window to capture earliest instance of phys_id to prescription event and distance of phys_id match to svcdate in days.
+This is to hopefully not drop ~90% of all data.
 * histogram_uniq_phys.py > creates a histogram illustrating distribution of unique phys id
 * events_combined.py > subsetted dataset that shows all prescription events with unique_phys_id == 1 and the associated phys_id
 * match_phys_id_ndcnum.py > associate ndcnum from file d with output of events_combined.py and collapse based on enrolid, svcdate, phys_id, d_semaglutide